skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 #### [Previous step: computing the FRS](https://github.com/skousik/RTD_tutorial/tree/master/step3_FRS_computation)

-Details and code coming soon!
 Note that there is an example in the [RTD repository](https://github.com/ramvasudevan/RTD) for a Segway robot, which is really similar to the TurtleBot.
 Also, make sure you have the latest [RTD](https://github.com/ramvasudevan/RTD) and [simulator](https://github.com/skousik/simulator) repositories so that all the functions in this step work.

 ## 4.1 Summary

-In this step, we use the computed FRS in the [previous step](https://github.com/skousik/RTD_tutorial/tree/master/step_3_FRS_computation) to plan trajectories for the TurtleBot online (i.e., at runtime).
+In this step, we use the FRS computed in the [previous step](https://github.com/skousik/RTD_tutorial/tree/master/step_3_FRS_computation) to plan trajectories for the TurtleBot online (i.e., at runtime).
 First, we take the entire FRS and "intersect" it with obstacles around the robot.
 This intersection results in all trajectory parameters that would cause a collision.
 Finally, we optimize over the remaining collision-free trajectory parameters.
 If none can be found, then we execute the fail-safe maneuver from the previous planning iteration.

 ### Mathy Overview